opnsense/docs/source/manual/how-tos/shaper.rst

 rules based upon two interfaces.
 This option allows you to shape traffic differently based on the direction the traffic is moving between interfaces.

-For this example we will use this functionality to share a symmetric 10Mbps internet connection between a primary LAN network and a Guest Network.
+For this example we will use this functionality to share a symmetric 10 Mbps internet connection between a primary LAN network and a Guest Network.

-The LAN network will not be limited, traffic from users on our Guest Network will be limited to a total of 2Mbps Download and 1Mbps Upload.
+The LAN network will not be limited, traffic from users on our Guest Network will be limited to a total of 2 Mbps Download and 1 Mbps Upload.

 .. nwdiag::
   :scale: 100%